danielsaidi/website_danielsaidi/collections/_posts/2013/2013-07-31-enable-usb-debugging-on-android-devices.md

 ![Image of an Android teacher]({{page.image}})

-I'm currently going through the [developer.android.com](http://developer.android.com) docs to familiarize myself with all the tools, terms, acronyms etc. and have started setting up my Nexus 7 for development.
+I'm going through the [developer.android.com](http://developer.android.com) docs to familiarize myself with all the tools, terms, acronyms etc. and have started setting up my Nexus 7 for development.
 However, nothing happened when I plugged the Nexus into my computer.
 It didn't even show up in Android Studio, which means that I couldn't use it to run or debug my Android app.

 Turns out that you have to enable Developer Mode on Android devices.
-However, this feature is hidden by default on Android 4.2 and later.
+However, this is hidden by default on Android 4.2 and later.

-To make it available, go to `Settings > About phone` and tap `Build number` seven times.
-Android will then tell you `Congratulations, you are now a developer`.
-If you then return to the previous screen, you will find a Developer options section.
+To make this available, go to `Settings > About phone` and tap `Build number` seven times.
+Android will then tell you `Congratulations, you are now a developer` (funny!).
+If you return to the previous screen, you have a new Developer section.
-The device will also connect correctly with USB.

-Talk about a hidden option.
-I love it!
+Enabling developer mode also lets the device connect over USB.
+Talk about hidden option!